Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Web Appendix D: MCMC algorithm and diagnostics

 \subsection{MCMC diagnostics}

-In this section, we report the diagnostics for the MCMC algorithm described in Section \ref{Computation} after we fit the CAR model to the Philadelphia dataset.
-Table~\ref{tab:MCMC_diagnostics} shows the effective sample size (ESS), posterior mean and Monte Carlo standard error (MCSE) for the regression coefficients (i.e. log-odds ratio) of the individual and neighborhood covariates.
-Results are reported in Table~\ref{tab:MCMC_diagnostics} for stillbirth and preterm birth.
+Here, we report the diagnostics for the MCMC algorithm from fitting the CAR model to the Philadelphia dataset.
+Web Appendix Table~\ref{tab:MCMC_diagnostics} shows the effective sample size (ESS), posterior mean and Monte Carlo standard error (MCSE) for the regression coefficients (i.e. log-odds ratio) of the individual and neighborhood covariates.
+Results are reported in Web Appendix Table~\ref{tab:MCMC_diagnostics} for stillbirth and preterm birth.

-Figure~\ref{fig:MCMCdiagnostics} shows the trace plots and autocorrelation plots of the MCMC samples for several of the regression coefficients under our CAR model.
-Figure~\ref{fig:MCMCdiagnostics} shows that the MCMC algorithm described in Section \ref{Computation} converged within 5500 iterations for the data that we analyzed in Section~5 of the main manuscript.
+Web Appendix Figure~\ref{fig:MCMCdiagnostics} shows the trace plots and autocorrelation plots of the MCMC samples for several of the regression coefficients under our CAR model.
+Web Appendix Figure~\ref{fig:MCMCdiagnostics} shows that the MCMC algorithm converged within 5500 iterations for the Philadelphia dataset.
 Moreover, by thinning the chain every 10 iterations, our final MCMC samples were not overly correlated.